Kidoz-SDK/kidoz-mobile-sdk/Admob Adapter/Unity/README.md

 ## Integration Steps:

 * Download and import the KidozAdMobUnity.unitypackage  Assets --> Import Package --> Custom Package --> select  the KidozAdMobUnity.unitypackage package.
-* Define Kidoz Banner , Interstitial and/or Rewarded Video Custom events as explained [HERE](https://support.google.com/admob/answer/3083407).</br>
+* Define Kidoz Banner , Interstitial and/or Rewarded Video Custom events as [explained here](https://support.google.com/admob/answer/3083407).</br>

-**Please make sure to set your AdMob app ID and not use Kidoz Sample AdMob app ID before you publish your apps.<br/>
+**Please make sure to set your AdMob app ID and not use Kidoz Sample AdMob app ID before you publish your apps like described in the [Admob Guide](https://developers.google.com/admob/unity/quick-start#set_your_admob_app_id).**
-For exact instructions see [HERE](https://developers.google.com/admob/unity/quick-start#set_your_admob_app_id).**

 ## Setup for Android